NEVER JUDGE ANYONE BECAUSE

 … unless you really HAVE walked a mile in their shoes!

-The above 10 words are pretty much something of the content of the ‘searching talk’ by attorney Adam Foss (webpage “You cared about me” …)
+These ten words reflect the core of the ‘searching talk’ by attorney Adam Foss (webpage “You cared about me” …)

-Notice you cannot deal with something unworldly, i.e. talk about something you know nothing about.
+You cannot talk meaningfully about something you know nothing about.

 … unless you really HAVE walked a mile in their shoes!

-Thinking about it or sympathising with it is not enough.
-More than thinking about it, it confronts and impacts you.
+Thinking about it or sympathising isn’t enough.
+It’s more than that: it confronts you and leaves a mark.

-‘You really have walked a mile in their shoes’ is feeling the weight of the world in which the event occurs, in length of time and with the same intensity.
+To ‘really have walked a mile in their shoes’ means to feel the full weight of the world they live in — across time and with the same intensity.

 … unless you really HAVE walked a mile in their shoes!